 Project:

 Year in Project:

-Project Goal: A goal is a statement about what you want to learn in the project and how you plan to accomplish it.
-Good goals have three characters.
-They are challenging (you have to "stretch yourself to do it); achievable (it is within your ability); and measurable (you can determine whether or not you met your goal).
+Project Goal: A goal is a statement about what you want to learn in the project and how you plan to accordance.
+They are challenging (you have to "stretch yourself to do it); achievable (it is withing determine whether or not you met your goal).

 List 3 or more skills learned/improved: 1.

 2.

 3.

 Activity/Exhibit Record

 Event (project meetings, workshops, tours, contests, exhibits) Where/When